them-es/Billy/readme.txt

 * You can also [help translate](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") the plugin into your language

 == Changelog ==

+= 1.9.0 =
+* Include an optional reference meta field in invoice post templates
+* Customizer: 1.
+Add new settings for email (default value is "admin_email") and phone number, 2.
+Implement a Geocoder API (powered by nominatim.openstreetmap.org) which validates the address input and stores the geocoded data string in a new field for further processing
+* Change default currency code from "$" to "USD" (ISO 4217 format)
+* PDF generator: Optionally return the file instead of triggering a download
+* PDF: Add "DRAFT" watermark if the post has not been published yet
+* Redesign the post header and improve the way PDFs are previewed
+* Remove Print button which never was active in Chrome due to compatibility issues - users are adviced to print via the browser menu or via OS printing window shortcuts
+* Code refactoring with improvements to the load time
+* Renaming of some functions for consistency
+* Bumb minimum supported WordPress version to v6.0 (v6.5 is recommended!)
+* Update dependencies

 = 1.8.2 =
 * Bugfix: Exclude all reusable footer blocks - not only the latest one - from PDF body